Note: Some things have some notes linked to Tanion, the world

 coins, which equals to 100 tin pieces.
 Weapons, armor, horses

-and similar things are usually paid with these, and their
+and similar things are usually paid with these.
+A normal low class

 - Gold coin

-- The most valuable coin is a gold coin, worth 10 silver pieces,
+- The most valuable and rarest coin is a gold coin, worth 10

 - Rope, Hamp